-While red meat consumption has been linked to increased risk of breast cancer in numerous population and animal studies, the risk is even higher for processed meats such as ham, sausages and bacon.
-The heightened risk appears to derive in part from the sodium nitrite and related compounds that normally are added to processed meats to preserve their freshness and coloring.
+While red meat consumption has been linked to increased breast cancer risk in population and animal studies, the risk is even higher for processed meats such as ham, sausages and bacon.
+The heightened risk appears to derive in part from the sodium nitrite and related compounds that normally are added to processed meats to preserve them.

 Sodium nitrite has been shown to react with chemicals in the stomach to produce nitrosamines, which are known to be cancer-promoting.
 In addition to their nitrite content, the carcinogenic potential of processed meats appears to be related to the effects of frying or broiling, which have been shown to produce mutagenic compounds such as heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
 One study reported that fried bacon had a higher level of HCAs than fried pork, fried beef and fried chicken.
 Also, high intake of animal fats has been linked in several studies to increased breast density, a risk factor for breast cancer and recurrence.